ucan-wg/spec/README.md

 Revocation is the act of invalidating a UCAN after the fact, outside of the limitations placed on it by the UCAN's fields (such as its expiry).

-In the case of UCAN, this MUST be done by a witness issuer DID.
+In the case of UCAN, this MUST be done by a proof's issuer DID.
 For more on the exact mechanism, see the revocation validation section.

 ## 2.8 Invocation